Affiliate links on Android Authority may earn us a commission. Learn more.

 - Hit Site settings.

 - Go to the Additional content settings section and click on Insecure content.

 - Look for the website you want to access under the Not allowed to show insecure content section.
-Remove it.
+Click on the three-dot menu button next to it and Remove it.

 - If it’s not there, move to the Allowed to show insecure content section, click Add, enter the website, and hit Add again.